S.E.W. Visiting Assistant Professor

 Office: AP&M 5880C

-I have been a visiting assistant professor in the Department of Mathematics at the University of California, San Diego since 2017.
+I was a visiting assistant professor in the Department of Mathematics at the University of California, San Diego from 2017 to 2018.
+I am now at the University of California, Berkeley; my new web site is here.
 My Ph.D. studies took place from 2012-2017 at the University of California, Los Angeles under the supervision of Professor Dimitri Shlyakhtenko; my thesis was titled 'On bi-free probability and free entropy.'
 Prior to that, I studied Pure Mathematics and Computer Science at the University of Waterloo in Waterloo, Ontario, Canada.

 My research interests lie mostly in the field of free probability and non-commutative probability theory; the field attempts to apply probabilistic techniques to operator algebras, drawing useful analogues from well-known results in probability.
 I have also dabbled in the study of subfactors and quantum symmetries.
 In the distant past I have attacked problems in database query optimization.

 I will sign messages I send upon request, via GPG; my public key is available here.

 The joint Brown measure and joint Haagerup--Schultz projections for tuples of commuting operators in a von Neumann algebra equipped with a faithful tracial state are investigated, and several natural properties are proved for these.
 It is shown that the support of the joint Brown measure is contained in the Taylor joint spectrum of the tuple, and also in the ostensibly smaller left Harte spectrum.
 A simultaneous upper triangularization result for finite commuting tuples is proved and the joint Brown measure and joint Haagerup--Schultz projections are shown to be have well under the Arens multivariate holomorphic functional calculus of such a commuting tuple.